 Are you planning on having your Bat Mitzvah in Jerusalem?
 Have your bat mitzvah with Women of the Wall on Rosh Hodesh!
 Share your special moment with a strong community of women.
+Find Women of the Wall’s future Rosh Hodesh prayer dates here.

 In addition to celebrating your own simcha at the Kotel, you would be partaking in a movement to ensure the right of women to free prayer at the Kotel.
 Women of the Wall is a monthly women’s prayer group whose central mission is to achieve the social and legal recognition of our right, as women, to wear prayer shawls, pray, and read from the Torah collectively and out loud at the Western Wall.
 Learn more about WOW here.